 – George Chuzi, Partner, Kalijarvi, Chuzi & Newman

 “I recommend MegaPapth Hosted Voice to any small to medium organization that wants to consolidate its voice system.
 It is ideal for Playworks because we can be a unified orgaqnization across all our offices nationwide.
-We get one bill for all our voice and data, and calls between locations are free with 4-digit dialing.”
+[C]alls between locations are free with 4-digit dialing.”

 – Richard Ng, Information Technology Manager, Playworks